openeemeter/caltrack/data-prep/v1.0/README.md

 Linking Projects to Usage/Trace Data
 ---
 Throughout the process above you've been building a dictionary of projects to traces or outputting files with project to trace mappings as you go.
 If the former, simply spin through your dictionary and write a single record for each project-trace mapping in a 2 column CSV file with `project_id` and `trace_id`.
-If you are using the [eemeter datastore](http://eemeter.readthedocs.io/en/latest/datastore_index.html), these mappings can be loaded last via this methodology.